Louisville Bucket List for family fun in 2023

 If fireworks aren’t your thing, the Kentucky Derby Festival has many other offerings for your Louisville bucket list.
 Here are some of our reviews (some occur during the first week of May): Kroger’s Fest-A-Ville and Chow Wagon, Great Steamboat Race, Pegasus Parade.

-The Great Steamboat Race is May 4 this year and the boats depart around 5:45-6pm.
-For 2022, there are three boats: The Belle of Louisville, and her rival from up river, the Belle of Cincinnati, along with the American Countess.
+The Great Steamboat Race is May 3 this year and the boats depart around 5:45-6pm.
 You can watch from various parks along the river or go to Fest-A-Ville and have fun there, grab dinner from the Chow Wagon and see the boats come and go!

 Host a Derby Party at home!
 We don’t all head to the track on the first Saturday in May but most people want to have some fun on Derby Day.
 We have ideas to make it great at home with kids, click here.